Adding a USB Camera

 device:

-and delete the ID configuration after it
+and delete the ID configuration that follows

 Search for Camera ID